-Logical- Mathematical The ability to detect patterns, reason deductively and think logically.
-This intelligence is most often associated with scientific and mathematical thinking.
+Logical- The ability to detect patterns, reason deductively and think logically.
+This Mathematical intelligence is most often associated with scientific and mathematical thinking.
 Linguistic Mastery of language.
 This intelligence includes the ability to effectively manipulate language to express oneself rhetorically or poetically.
 It also allows one to use language as a means to remember information.
 Spatial The ability to manipulate and create mental images in order to solve problems.
-This intelligence is not limited to visual domains.
-Musical The capability to recognize and compose musical pitches, tones, and rhythms.
-Bodily- Kinesthetic The ability to use one's mental abilities to coordinate one's own bodily movements.
+This intelligence is not limited to visual domains-Gardner notes that spatial intelligence is also formed in blind children.
+Musical The capability to recognize and compose musical pitches, tones, and rhythms (Auditory functions are required for a person to develop this intelligence in relation to pitch and tone, but it is not needed for the knowledge of rhythm.).
+Bodily- The ability to use one's mental abilities to coordinate one's own bodily Kinesthetic movements.
 This intelligence challenges the popular belief that mental and physical activity are unrelated (ERIC, 1996, p.
 2).
 Interpersonal A core capacity to notice distinctions among others; in particular contrasts in their moods, temperaments, motivations, and intentions (Gardner, 1993, p.
 42).
-Intrapersonal Access to one's own feeling life, one's range of emotions, the capacity to effe discriminations among these emotions and eventually to label them and to dra upon them as a means of understanding and guiding one's own behavior (p.
+Intrapersonal Access to one's own feeling life, one's range of emotions, the capacity to effect discriminations among these emotions and eventually to label them and to draw upon them as a means of understanding and guiding one's own behavior (p.
 44).
 Naturalist Expertise in the recognition and classification of plants and animals.
-These same skills of observing, collecting, and categorizing might also be applied in the "human" environment.
-(Campbell, 2003, p.
+These same skills of observing, collecting, and categorizing might also be applied in the "human" environment (Campbell, 2003, p.
 84).